Your stored business data travels in and out of your network. What key controls can you put in place to ensure it’s safe?

-The threat of email scams for businesses is very real, and it’s growing.
-According to the Australian Competition and Consumer Commission (ACCC), in 2019 Australians reported $132 million in losses attributed to business email compromise.
-This is a staggering 120% increase in losses compared to the previous year.
+The threat of email scams for businesses is very real and it’s growing.
+According to the Australian Competition and Consumer Commission (ACCC), in 2022 Australians reported $224 million in losses attributed to business email compromise (also known as payment redirection scams).
+This is one of the scams causing the biggest impact to Australian businesses.

-Based on the report from the ACCC, the most financially damaging business email compromise scams involved invoices between businesses, suppliers or individuals being intercepted, and amended with fraudulent banking details.
+Based on the report from the ACCC, opens in new window, the most financially damaging business email compromise scams involve invoices between businesses, suppliers or individuals being intercepted and amended with fraudulent banking details.

 Criminals often gain access to business email accounts by sending a phishing email which appears to come from a trusted organisation or contact.
-This email might request the recipient’s email account username and password, or ask them to click on a link which downloads malicious software onto their device.
+This email might request the recipient’s email account username and password or ask them to click on a link which downloads malicious software to their device.
 Often the email has been sent from a trusted contact who has had their own email account compromised.
-The other common way that username and password credentials are gathered is if they are exposed through a data breach.
+The other common way that username and password credentials are gathered is if they’re exposed through a data breach.

 Often the contact number on the invoice has also been altered.